 Subject to the PFIC rules described below under "- Passive Foreign Investment Company Rules" and except as discussed below with respect to the cashless exercise of a warrant, a U.S. Holder generally will not recognize gain or loss upon the acquisition of a Ordinary Share upon the exercise of a YS Biopharma Warrant for cash.
 A U.S. Holder's adjusted tax basis in the Ordinary Share received upon exercise of the YS Biopharma Warrant generally will be an amount equal to the sum of the U.S. Holder's adjusted tax basis in the YS Biopharma Warrant exchanged therefor and the exercise price.
-The U.S. Holder's holding period in the Ordinary Share received upon exercise of the YS Biopharma Warrant exchanged therefor and the exercise) of the YS Biopharma Warrant and will not include the period during which the U.S. Holder held the YS Biopharma Warrant.
+The U.S. Holder's holding period in the Ordinary Share received upon exercise of the YS Biopharma Warrant generally will begin on the date following the date of exercise (or possibly the date of exercise) of the YS Biopharma Warrant and will not include the period during which the U.S. Holder held the YS Biopharma Warrant.
 If a YS Biopharma Warrant is allowed to lapse unexercised, a U.S. Holder generally will recognize a capital loss equal to such U.S. Holder's adjusted tax basis in the YS Biopharma Warrant.
-Such capital loss will be long-term capital loss if the U.S. Holder held the YS Biopharma Warrant for such lapse.
+Such capital loss will be long-term capital loss if the U.S. Holder held the YS Biopharma Warrant for more than one year at the time of such lapse.